 We have invested in new infrastructure to optimise our operations and enhance efficiency.
 In Malaysia, an integrated warehouse building in Shah Alam featuring the Automatic Storage & Retrieval System ("ASRS"), significantly improved storage efficiency and logistics, reducing our carbon footprint while saving operational costs.
+As in-person events and games returned post-COVID-19, we seized the opportunity by stepping up our sponsorships.

-The Group's expansion into the fast-growing liquid milk segment in Malaysia and Thailand was supported by the acquisition of Ladang Permai Damai Sdn Bhd, strengthening our supply of high-quality fresh milk and aligning with our goals for self-sufficiency in milk production.
+The Group's expansion into the fast-growing liquid milk segment in Malaysia and Thailand was supported by the acquisition of Ladang Permai Damai Sdn Bhd, strengthening our supply of highquality fresh milk and aligning with our goals for self-sufficiency in milk production.